 The secret to staying balanced and center: pretend there is a straight line from your shoulders, hips to ankles.
 Keeping this position will firm up your center of gravity.
 Inexperienced riders tend either sit too far back or too far forward which causes your legs to swing too far forward or back.
 Results: premature dismounting.
 Keep upright and centered with your shoulders square for best balancing.

 The likelihood that the owner of operations would willingly pair you with a dangerous animal is slim but, you should always remember that any 1,500-pound animal is dangerous.
 Fear is healthy but, remember that the horse knows what it is doing.
 Freaking out or raising your voice is only going to make the situation worse.
 If you are having an issue alert the main rider in a low, calm voice.
 If you truly believe that your life is in danger, dismount.

 Risky behavior can include riding and taking pictures.
 It’s all too tempting to whip out your phone and snap some photos.
-Use your better judgement and disconnect from the world for an hour or two.
-Consider this too, it’s risky when you arent paying attention but, even more risky for your phone if you drop it.
+Use your better judgment and disconnect from the world for an hour or two.
+Consider this too, it’s risky when you aren’t paying attention but, even more, risky for your phone if you drop it.
 Farms are not responsible for your technology if it gets ruined.

-These creatures are gentile and don’t deserve to be treated badly.
+These creatures are gentle and don’t deserve to be treated badly.
 I swapped horror stories with owners about individuals on holiday (particularly stag parties) drinking while on a trek and hurting the animals.
-Be sure to listen and respect your guide – it’s their job after all to keep you safe!
+Be sure to listen and respect your guide – it’s their job, after all, to keep you safe!
 Regarding the mistreatment of any animal:

 Horseback riding is my favorite thing to do when I travel.
 Remember to keep safe and have fun!